An easy Easter activity to enjoy with the family and the best ever homemade resurrection rolls you’ve ever tasted!

 3. Take a small golf size lump of dough or a crescent triangle.
 Explain this is the tomb where his body was placed.
 Roll out dough and make sure the marshmallow is completely covered in the dough.

-4. Dip dough in cinnamon sugar again just because it taste good no symbolic meaning.
+4. Dip the dough in cinnamon sugar again just because it taste good no symbolic meaning.

 5. Place in the oven.
 Bake according to the instructions for your rolls.